Undergraduate minors: business administration; economics

 The college also offers a minor in business administration for non-business students.

 Graduate Programs of Study

-The Tippie College of Business offers five graduate degree programs: the Master of Accountancy (M.Ac.), the Master of Business Administration (M.B.A.), the Master of Science in business analytics, the Doctor of Philosophy (Ph.D.) in business administration, and the Doctor of Philosophy in economics.
+The Tippie College of Business offers several graduate degree programs: the Master of Accountancy (M.Ac.), the Master of Business Administration (M.B.A.), the Master of Science in business analytics, the Doctor of Philosophy (Ph.D.) in business administration, and the Doctor of Philosophy in economics.
 The M.A. in business administration is a terminal degree; students are admitted into the Ph.D. in business administration degree program.
 For information about the M.Ac. and the Ph.D. in economics, see Master of Accountancy and Ph.D. in Economics in the Catalog.

 For information on M.B.A. programs, see Master of Business Administration Program in the Catalog.

 For a description of the Ph.D. in business administration, see Ph.D. in Business Administration in the Catalog.
 The Ph.D. is an interdepartmental degree; programs leading to the degree are offered by the Departments of Accounting, Finance, Management and Organizations, Management Sciences, and Marketing.